-Text and photos by Howard Sheldon
+Text by Howard Sheldon

-It is believed that the first white visitor to the area was the Spaniard Antonio de Espejo on his 1583 expedition.
+The earliest reported non-native visitor to the area was the Spaniard Antonio de Espejo on his 1583 expedition.
 In his journal he describes an abandoned pueblo with a ditch running from a nearby pond.
 It is thought this was Montezuma's Castle and Well.

 Early settlers to the area concluded that the stately cliff dwelling belonged to the Aztec emperor Montezuma.
-Actually, the "castle" was home to the Sinagua -- not the Aztecs -- and was deserted nearly a century before Montezuma was born..
+Actually, the "castle" was home to the Sinagua -- not the Aztecs -- and was deserted nearly a century before Montezuma was born.
 Montezuma never lived in the castle named after him nor did he drink from the well's waters.

 Locating the source of the well's water has researchers baffled.
 Tests using gas and dye have been performed, but so far, no connection has been established between the well's water and any other water source in the area.
-For trivia lovers, in May 1948, the U.S. Park Service used scuba equipment for the first time ever, to explore Montezuma's Well.
+For trivia lovers, in May 1948, the U.S. Park Service used scuba equipment for the first time ever, to explore Montezuma Well.